 The number of mobile devices, wearables, and other gadgets exceeds the number of people.
 This year there were 7.2 billion devices, and the statistics showed that they were multiplying 5 times faster than humans.

 Google reabsorbs Nest.
 Google spotted the potential behind the Internet of Things and smart home gadgets in particular and bought Nest to invest in the future of IoT-powered houses and complement its hardware division.
-Google didn't change the brand identity of Nest.
+Google didn’t change the brand identity of the Nest.